mjemmeson/Geo-UK-Postcode-Regex/README.md

 # DESCRIPTION

-Parsing UK postcodes with regular expressions.
+Parsing UK postcodes with regular expressions (aka Regexp).
 This package has been separated from [Geo::UK::Postcode](https://metacpan.org/pod/Geo::UK::Postcode) so it can be installed and used with fewer dependencies.

 Can handle partial postcodes (just the outcode or sector) and can test against valid characters and currently valid outcodes.